slin-1/Google-Books-Data-Analyzer/README.md

 Project is composed of these files:

+_sample dataset to buid library from:_
 `google_books_dataset.csv`
-_sample dataset to buid library from_
+_simple unit testing function:_
 `check_equal.py`
-_simple unit testing function_
+_contains functions to add, remove and search the dataset:_
 `add_remove_search_dataset.py`
-_contains functions to add, remove and search the dataset_
+_contains functions to sort the dataset:_
 `sorting_fun.py`
-_contains functions to sort the dataset_
+_the user interface for this program:_
 `booksUI.py`
-_the user interface for this program_
+_the function that converts dataset to dictionary:_
 `load_data.py`
-_the function that converts dataset to dictionary_

 ## Installation
 Python version 3.10 or later
 No external python libraries are used.

 ## Usage
-Launch the main script program for user interface `T008_P4_booksUI.py` follow instructions to select data file to load.
+Launch the main script program for user interface `booksUI.py` follow instructions to select data file to load.

 To begin, enter the command "L" to be able to select file to load.